stevenktruong/pug-bot/README.md

 ## Usage

 The bot searches for the environment variable `TOKEN` with your API token.
 If you don't know how to set an environment variable, then you can just place it in `pug-bot/apitoken.py`.
-To start the bot, just run `python main.py` after navigating to its location.
+To start the bot, just run `make start`.

 The main flow for this bot is as follows: